verbb/formie/packages/docs/browser/validation/build-a-custom-validator.md

 - Bail out early when your rule is not declared on the current field.
 - Put rule options into the `data-formie-validation` JSON instead of hard-coding them in JavaScript.
-- Resolve related fields by Formie field handle for consistency with the rest of Formie's browser behavior.
+- Resolve related fields by Formie field handle for consistency with the rest of Formie's browser behaviour.
 - Mark helper controls that are not value carriers with `data-formie-validation-skip` instead of special-casing them in a rule.
 The validator will not collect or live-validate those inputs.

-## Related pages
+## Related Pages

 - [Overview](/browser/validation/)
 - [Built-in rules](/browser/validation/built-in-rules)